 You’re ready to roll.
 Your audience will be prepared for your broadcast, and ready to tune in.

-To start a live video, tap the camera in the upper left corner.
+To start a live video, tap the plus sign in the upper right corner.

 Live videos are the first in line in the story carousel.
 In other words, as long as you’re live, more people will see you.